SpaghetMeNot/normalmagic/docs/normal_tools/smooth_normals.md

 ![Smooth Normals Icon](../assets/icons/smooth_normals_1.png){width=128}

 Smooth Normals will smooth mesh normals without smoothing mesh topology.
-This can be useful in a variety of situations
+This can be useful in a variety of situations.

 <div class="grid cards" markdown>